Why Didn't Virginia's Natives Sail East to Europe, First?

 In Europe, the sailing skills in the Mediterranean of people in Greece, Turkey, and North Africa were overcome by the oceanic sailing expertise of the nation states on the Atlantic Ocean.
 The Dutch focused on sea-based trade with Asia, after the overland Silk Road was closed, to access the silks of China and the spices of Indonesia.
 Portugal, Spain, England, and France looked westward, and sought power through expropriation of Native American wealth and creation of colonies in the New World.

-Europeans "discovered" the New World, most clearly when Columbus sailed the ocean blue in 1492 (perhaps after Viking sailors had already visited what is modern Canada and New England).
+Europeans "discovered" the New World, most clearly when Columbus sailed the ocean blue in 1492 - long after Polynesians visited South America and Vikings had visited what is modern Canada and New England.
 The direction of discovery could have been in the other direction - Native Americans could have developed sailing technology and sailed east to cross the Atlantic Ocean.
 Why did the Native Americans on the eastern edge of North America restrict their explorations to canoe trips along the coastline, and never develop sailing technology?

 the South Carolina State Museum exhibits a canoe that was almost completely carved from a fallen tree, then abandoned because the wood cracked